 This crane has been a workhorse.
 I spent a summer replacing the flat roof with the crane to both lower the old material, which amounted to about 3 tons, and to lift all the new material onto the roof.
 The heaviest lift I’ve ever attempted is the single piece of rubber roofing (20’x 25′), which weighs 220 lbs.
 The limitations on the capacity are likely the attachment to the building, or more likely, the building itself.
 Houses are usually not designed to take a horizontal pull such as the upper support which holds the jib.

 At the time of this writing the crane is about four years old and has been 100% reliable.
 It is a fantastic solution for moving all sorts of things to the upper levels of the house.
 Besides being so functional, it is a great conversation starter with visitors!

 With the concept of “in the moment problem solving” this is the Mechanic’s Post category for “Solutions!”
-These are customer stories about ways they have creatively found DIY ways to solve life’s little inconveniences.
-We have a whole category dedicated to the wonderful stories.
+These are customer stories about how they have creatively found DIY ways to solve life’s little inconveniences.
+While this is just one, we have a whole category dedicated to the wonderful stories.

 Mechanical Elements is the DIY Web Portal for all sorts of projects, so we would love to see your creative solutions too.
 Jump in and be a part.
 Thank you!